Wednesday, December 6, 2017

 The hacks mentioned above, as simple as they may sound, can actually make a difference to the way you study.
 Now these are no magic tricks; it is you who has to be determined enough to get the job done.
 And the best hack is to believe in you.
 Know that you can do it.
 And that you WILL do it!
 So waste no more time and get started with whatever it is you’re procrastinating working on right now because I know you wouldn’t be reading this post otherwise.
 Best of luck!

-Ahnaf is a veteran of 9th International Olympiad on Astronomy and Astrophysics (IOAA) and 14th International Linguistics Olympiad.
-His interests range from mathematics to history, but true passion lies mainly in the fields of astronomy and physics.
+Writer: Mubtaseem Ahnaf (Biology, Dartmouth '24).
+Ahnaf (Dartmouth '24) is a veteran of 9th International Olympiad on Astronomy and Astrophysics (IOAA) and 14th International Linguistics Olympiad.
+His interests range from mathematics to history, but true passion lies mainly in the fields of Biology, Astronomy and Physics.

 Friday, November 24, 2017